RobHatcher/se_project_express/README.md

 # WTWR (What to Wear?): Back End

-The back-end project is focused on creating a server for the WTWR application.
+This back-end project is focused on creating a server for the WTWR application.
 You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
 The eventual goal is to create a server with an API and user authorization.

+This project showed how to work with databases, set up security and testing, and deploy the web application on a remote machine.
+The goal of this project is to create a server with an API and user authorization.

+Project 12 break down:
+- set up an Express project
+- create a database and connect it to the server
+- configure the first routes and controllers
+- handle error codes

+TECHNOLOGIES:
+Express.js - The web framework for building the API and providing Middleware functions.
+Postman - Handle Testing API Requests to Create, Send, Validate and Delete Items.
+Mongoose - Interacts with MongoDB to create, retrieve, update, and delete test data.

 ## Running the Project
 `npm run start` — to launch the server